gocodeup/intro-to-testing-js/README.md

 - Write just enough code to green the test
 - Build up functionality one small piece at a time.
 - Commit your work to git at each step.
-- Create the following assertions:
+- Write each assertion, confirm the test fails, write only enough code to green that specific test, refactor, then repeat.
     - `isVowel` always returns a boolean
     - `isVowel("a")` returns true
     - `isVowel("A")` returns true